Ali Hewson: Activism

 As the postcard effort was reaching its peak, tabloid newspapers speculated that the Labour Party wanted to put Hewson up for the Irish presidential election of 2004, with the Daily Mirror quoting an unnamed party insider as saying, "She's a mother of four but she has always had world issues at heart and she'd make the perfect candidate."
 (Labour had succeeded with its candidate Mary Robinson in the 1990 election but came in fourth with Roche in the 1997 election.)
 Hewson stated that she had not been approached, and that "It's not a serious proposition.
 It would obviously be a huge honour if I was asked to take on such a huge task, but for one thing I'm not sure I'm qualified, and for another I've got four small kids to bring up first."
 She also expressed contentment with incumbent President Mary McAleese staying for another term.
 She jokingly added that she could not see Bono agreeing to live in a smaller house.
 Hewson received a media mention two years later as a possible Social Democratic and Labour Party candidate in the 2004 European Parliament elections after John Hume had stood down.
 The notion of her running for Irish president came up again in 2008 in conjunction with the 2011 election.
 Hewson demurred once more, saying she did not speak the Irish language well enough, this time adding humorously that she could not see her husband being willing to walk behind her at events.
 The candidate that Labour did put up, Michael D. Higgins, won the post.
 Notwithstanding this speculation, Hewson generally shies away from political comments in the media.

 Hewson has long advocated for a children's museum for Ireland, inspired by a positive experience her daughters had at the Dallas Children's Museum in the mid-1990s.
-In 2003, plans were announced to build the so-called Exploration Station as part of an overall €500 million Heuston Gate development project near the Dublin Heuston railway station.
-The children-oriented science centre was to be owned by the Irish Children's Museum charitable trust, established in 2006, with Hewson as a prominent member of the board led by Danny O'Hare.
-Hewson said, "Seeing as we're nearly the last European country in on it, we can learn from children's museums already up and running and expand on them."
+In 2003, plans were announced to build the so-called Exploration Station as part of the proposed Heuston Gate development near the Dublin Heuston railway station.
+The children-oriented science centre was to be owned by the Irish Children's Museum charitable trust, established in 2006, with Hewson as a member of the board led by Danny O'Hare.
+Hewson said, "Seeing as we're nearly the last European country in on it, we can learn from children's museums already up and running and expand on them".
 However, over the next few years the science centre faced significant cost overruns in the planning stages and a possible European Commission investigation into how the Office of Public Works had handled the awarding of the contract for it.
-The effects of the financial crisis of 2007–2008 then put a halt to the entire Heuston Gate project.
+The effects of the 2008 financial crisis then put a halt to the entire Heuston Gate project.
 As of August 2016, the site was finally fixed as between Earlsfort Terrace and the Iveagh Gardens, and as of October 2019, the post of CEO was advertised.